Nozbe/Michael.team/README.md

 # Michael.team

 Michael.team is a new blog of Michael Sliwinski.
 Now it's a work-in-progress.
-Some of the features:

-- I need to first migrate ALL the blog posts from Sliwinski.com and build redirections
-- I need to set up PL blog so that I have a place to post my thoughts in Polish... and migrate my old iMagazine articles.
-- I need to set up ES blog so that I also have a place to talk in Spanish...
-- Also DE will be in the works... but who knows!?
+Features:

+- three language support - EN (default = global), PL and ES (and maybe DE in the future?)

 ## Licensed under Creative-Commons license